mrjones-plip/cattmate/README.md

 ![](./demo3.gif)

+## Status

-**Note** - This project is very much a work in progress.
-It is not fully functional yet!
-Don't use unless you're looking to learn and experiement like am right now ;)
+This project is very much a work in progress.
+Don't use unless you're looking to learn and experiment like am right now ;)

+Currently it seems pretty stable when not using the screen.
+This is the default in the config (`use_display = False`).

+When using the screen I see this error which I need to chase down per #1

 ## Hardware